parky0113/CITS3403/README.md

 6. Finally, you can view your current and previous game results on the last page.

 **Good luck and have fun!**

+**Installation**
+Unpack the ZIP file containing the project to your desired location.
+Open a terminal or command prompt and navigate to the project directory.